icon-project/IIPs/IIPS/iip-draft_btp.md

 It receives the Relay Message, then it tries to decode it with registered BMV.
 It may contain multiple BTP Messages.
-It dispatches received BTP Messages one-by-one in the sequence.
+It dispatches received BTP Messages one-by-one in sequence.

 If it is the destination, then it tries to find the BSH for the service, and then calls [BSH.handleBTPMessage](#handlebtpmessage).